pinobatch/hello-world/README.md

 _Super Pitfall_ was poorly received, to put it nicely.

 "Pitfall" or "[Pitfall seed]" is also the name of an uncommon item in Nintendo's social simulator _[Animal Crossing]_ for GameCube.
-Above ground, a pitfall appears as a white sphere with a red exclamation point, much like the [issue icon] in GitHub.
+Above ground, a pitfall appears as a white sphere with a red exclamation point, much like the [issue icon] in GitHub looked prior to 2021-05-13 when the issue icons were "[refreshed]".
 But when buried, it appears as a crack in the ground, the same as a buried fossil or Gyroid.
 If a villager steps on the crack, the villager will fall into a trap and have to mash buttons to climb out.
 Because _Animal Crossing_ also included several playable NES games that the player could unlock, as well as an unused "dummy" triangle, there was initially a lot of confusion as to what a "pitfall" was.